 Mrs. McDonald planted fall wheat, but by March it didn't look good so, with her family, she moved to Springville.
 However, one daughter remained a little longer.
 Eliza married William Morgan Clyde on January 24, 1851, making her Mountainville's first bride.
 Mr. Clyde owned a horse.
 Eliza rode it, holding their few possessions, while he walked by her side to their new home in Springville.

-Mountainville's second mariage, George Patton and Mary Jane Nelson, occurred on Feburary 20, 1851.
-Mr. Patton had come west with his brother?in?law, Charles S. Peterson, working for Mr. Peterson and giving half of all he earned for his board and room and use of a team.
+Mountainville's second marriage, George Patton and Mary Jane Nelson, occurred on Februrary 20, 1851.
+Mr. Patton had come west with his brother-in-law, Charles S Peterson, working for Mr. Peterson and giving half of all he earned for his board and room and use of a team.
 In his personal journal George tells:

 I took my wife and two children to Salt Lake City and rented a room of Erastus Snow and kept them there two months, or until we got our small fort built.
-In the fall of 18541 moved to Payson.
-My father had moved there as one of the pioneers in the fall of 'so and wished me to be near him.
+In the fall of 1854, I moved to Payson.
+My father had moved there as one of the pioneers in the fall and wished me to be near him.

 On April 17, 1851, George Pickup and Caroline Norton were married by William Niswanger.

 Arriving in Alpine during the year of 1851 were the following families: Isaac H. Vail, William Faucett, George W Cliff, William Niswanger, George Pickup, and James Holmes.

 The grain planted in the fall of 1850 was a complete failure.
 In the spring of 1851, six of the families moved to other settlements.
 Those who remained staked out plots of ground and commenced to plow and sow and realized a very good crop the first year.
 During that year, they also finished their homes or built new ones.